Skip to content

 6. Stamp & ink

-The one and only important thing that you should have in mind when making mixed media pages is to use waterproof ink pads, pens, and markers.
+The only important thing that you should have in mind when making mixed media pages is to use waterproof ink pads, pens, and markers.
 Otherwise, the ink will smear and you’ll be frustrated.

 Stamps and inks are two of my favorite art supplies, and I use them a lot on my mixed media art journal pages.
 There are so many things you can do with them.